viccro/cryptidSightings/dataDict/README.md

 * Alex Werbizky Ehrhardt

-This version of the schema will be documented at www.github.com/viccro/cryptidSightings/tree/main/dataDict/
+This version of the schema will be documented at www.github.com/viccro/cryptidSightings/tree/main/dataDict/ The latest version of the schema may be downloaded [at this link](https://raw.githubusercontent.com/viccro/cryptidSightings/main/cryptid-media-1.0.xsd).

 The Cryptid Sightings Schema will be used to document any sighting of a cryptid (any animal whose existence is unsubstantiated).